 - Nasal or throat swab for culture.

-Children can be protected against Rubella with a dose of MMR at 12-15 months
+Children can be protected against German measles with a dose of MMR at 12-15 months

-If missed, separate vaccine against should be given to:
+If missed, a separate vaccine should be given to:

 - all girls at puberty (12 years and above)

-Even males should be vaccinated against Rubella because infected males can transmit this virus to the females of their family.
+Even males should be vaccinated because infected males can transmit this virus to the females of their families.

 Defects that occur with congenital rubella syndrome can be treated.